 - Proton therapy: High radiation is delivered directly into the liver tumor.

-- Targeted therapy: Drugs block the growth and spread of the cancer, limiting damage to healthy cells.
+- Targeted therapy: Drugs block the growth and spread of cancer, limiting damage to healthy cells.

 - Clinical trials: Talk to your doctor about clinical trials offered at Banner MD Anderson.

-What Are Side Effects of Liver Cancer Treatment?
+What Are Side Effects of Liver or Bile Duct Cancer Treatment?

-Your body will need time to recover from liver cancer treatment.
+Your body will need time to recover from liver or bile duct cancer treatment.
 Talk to your doctor about any pain, issues or new symptoms you are feeling throughout your treatment process.
 Banner MD Anderson’s team of specialists can help relieve your symptoms and get you the care you need.

-The following are the most common symptoms of liver cancer treatment:
+The following are the most common side effects of liver or bile duct cancer treatment:

 - Cryosurgery: Generally faster healing, low pain